Seville Cathedral Tickets & Tours: Skip the Line, Prices, and Insider Tips

 On this 1-hour tour, the guide takes you around the cathedral, and then you are free to explore the Giralda Tower on your own.

-All guests also get a personal audio system so that you can hear the guide clearly.
+All guests also get a personal audio system so that they can hear the guide clearly.

 With a guided tour, you’ll leave not just with timeless photos but also with a deeper appreciation of this iconic UNESCO site.